5 Steps to a Powerhouse Website Tagging Strategy

 - Tag validation.
 Tag validation is a form of release validation.
 When you’re getting ready to release an update to your website, tag validation tools allow you to prepare tests to be run before and after release.

 Essentially, tag governance brings your website tagging strategy full circle, making sure your chosen vendors function properly and meet your business requirements.
-If you have a large website, performing these audits manually may be unrealistic, so you might consider using an automated tag governance solution.
+If you have a large website, performing these audits manually may be unrealistic, so you might consider using an automated governance solution like ObservePoint.

 More Resources for Your Website Tagging Strategy